PHOTO CREDIT: ISTOCK

 - Registration FAQ

-- Previously registered as an RN in PEI
+- Previously Registered as a RN in PEI

-- Previously registered as an RN in Canada
+- Previously Registered as a RN in Canada

 - Re-Entry (Refresher) Program